About Cost of Equity

-First of all, standalone figures of cost of equity of a company have very less relevance.
+First of all, standalone figures of the cost of equity of a company have very less relevance.
 There are no scientific benchmarks for this metric.
-In general, we can say that lower it is, easier will be the viability of the business.
+In general, we can say that the lower it is, the easier the viability of the business will be.
 We can get more or better inference when we have following other things along with it.

 IRR of Projects and WACC

-If we know what is the IRR of the projects of a company, we can calculate WACC of its capital, if it has debt capital too.
-WACC can be calculated using both costs i.e. equity and debt.
+If we know what is the IRR of the projects of a company, we can calculate the WACC of its capital if it has debt capital too.
+WACC can be calculated using both costs, i.e., equity and debt.
 Then, we can simply compare the WACC to its IRR.
 If the IRR is more, the projects are acceptable.

 Cost of Equity of Peer Companies

 When the cost of equity of two shares in the same industry is compared, we can find a lot of inferences.
-If the cost of capital of Company A’s is 18% and Company B is 21%.
-We can say that the Company B has higher business risk perceived by the market.
+If the cost of capital of Company A is 18% and Company B is 21%.
+We can say that Company B has a higher business risk perceived by the market.
 The management of the company can think on both sides.
-One, if the risk is really higher in Company B, compared to A. If yes, the company needs to evaluate how they can reduce that risk and lower their cost of capital.
+One, if the risk is really higher in Company B, compared to A. If yes, the company needs to evaluate how it can reduce that risk and lower its cost of capital.
 On the other hand, there is a possibility that Company B is earning higher profits also against taking higher risks.